 Underwriting is the process assessing risk of issuing insurance.
 Undewriters evaluate applications,

-These plans cover most, if not all of your out-of-pocket costs associated with Medicare.
-You can enroll in a Medigap plan in the first six months after you enroll in Part B.
+As stated before, these plans cover most, if not all of your out-of-pocket costs associated with Medicare.
+And you don’t have to wait to get one – you can enroll in a Medicare Supplement plan in the first six months after you enroll in Part B.